lfpc/particle_in_mag/README.md

 ## Geant4 simulations

 `geant4.py` contains the core simulation code for modeling particle interactions within magnetic fields in air using the Geant4 toolkit.
 The Geant4 implementation is presented in `muons_and_matter_cpp`, based on the library MuonsAndMatter for simulating muons travelling through space using Geant4.
+The space and magnetic fields are defined in `ToyDetectorConstruction.cc`

 ## Trajectories comparison